How Sweden is moving Kiruna, the arctic 'millipede town'

 Located 80 miles from New Orleans, this isle has been sinking slowly.
 Since 1955, it has lost 98% of its land mass to rising sea levels, hurricanes, and the construction of oil and gas canals along the marsh.
 The US Department of Housing and Urban Development awarded $48 million to the state of Louisiana in 2016 to relocate the community to higher ground off the island.
 Credit: Julie Dermansky/Corbis News/Getty Images

-Instead, LKAB reached an agreement with the municipality to relocate the 6,000 people who, according to its projections, live in areas that will be affected by cracks in the next two decades.

 LKAB will purchase their properties in old Kiruna, and residents can then choose between buying a home in the new town or upping sticks for pastures new.
 About 95% of those given the option have chosen to stay.
 Those who do fly the nest often cite personal reasons, such as the elderly couple who wanted to move closer to their grown-up children in southern Sweden.

 The remaining 12,000 residents of Kiruna get to stay put -- for the time being, says Josefine Ejemalm, LKAB's communications officer.
 But if mining continues after 2035, then "other parts of the town will most likely be affected" by further cracks, says Goran Cars, head of development at the Kiruna municipality.

 Does that mean that one day the problems will spread further afield, and New Kiruna might have to be relocated?
+Cars thinks not.

 "If we continue mining for 100 more years," he says, "we would be so deep in the ground that the cracks won't affect the surface."